Nov. 7, 2013

 Following the penalty stroke save, momentum seemed to take a turn in favor of the Cavaliers.
 During a four-minute stretch in the waning moments, Virginia recorded five shots on cage and had four corner opportunities, but failed to score the equalizer.

+In an effort to ignite the offense in the final minutes, Virginia pulled Johnstone, playing without a goalie for the final 3:38 of the game.
 Virginia outshot Duke, 14-7, and had 10 penalty corners to the Blue Devil's six.
 Johnstone had three saves.
 Blazing, an All-ACC second team selection, logged nine saves.